Practice Policies & Notices

 Payment Information

-• A valid credit card on file is required to schedule and attend all appointments.
+A valid and chargeable credit or debit card on file is required to schedule, maintain, and attend appointments.

 Psychiatric Services